{/*

 Are you eagerly waiting for the holiday season?
 If yes, here are some tips you should follow to keep your eCommerce website up and running when the holidays kick in.

-Every shopper on the planet knows that the holiday season is the most significant and pivotal period for all retailers around the globe.
-All the markets known to mankind light up right before the festivities take over, as holidays are the optimum time to buy & gift new things and fulfill dreams for everyone!
+Every shopper knows that the holiday season is the most significant and pivotal period for retailers worldwide.
+All the markets known to mankind light up right before the festivities take over, as holidays are the optimum time to buy and gift new things and fulfill everyone's dreams!

 With the global E-commerce market being 1.6 Trillion USD big, numerous players are out there to steal your clients and customers.
 To be exact, there are more than 110 000 online shops!

-Last year alone, companies saw a 12% additional growth in sales thanks to people opening up their wallets during the holidays.
-So you must get your permutations and combinations before you dip into the holiday season.
+Last year alone, companies saw a 12% additional growth in sales thanks to people opening their wallets during the holidays.
+So, you must get your permutations and combinations before the holiday season begins.

-Let us look at how you can get your E-commerce website or store ready for some serious business during the holidays.
+Let's examine how you can prepare your E-commerce website or store for serious business during the holidays.

 1. Try to sustain the extra traffic

-Remember, the brick-and-mortar shops during the holidays—especially the popular ones—are always filled with people, enough sometimes to dissuade a shopper from entering the premises.
+Remember, brick-and-mortar shops during the holidays—especially the popular ones—are always filled with people, enough sometimes to dissuade shoppers from entering.
 The same thing can occur on your website or app as well.

-Users expect a smooth ride, with online shopping becoming a popular platform to spend money on.
-Hence, websites, must ensure smooth traffic movement during rush hours.
-You must remember some things when you get your website ready for the last quarter.
+Users expect a smooth ride, and online shopping is becoming a popular platform for spending money.
+Hence, websites must ensure smooth traffic movement during rush hours.
+Remember some things when you get your website ready for the last quarter.

 • Test and check the speed of your pages